netx-as/docs/docs/event/event.md

 Event manager can monitor any interface configured in NetX.

-Rest api endpoint supports sending additional data as url parameters.
+Rest api endpoint can be found on `http://<netx-address>/events/<rest-endpoint>`.
+It supports sending additional data as url parameters.
 These parameters are sent to action script as arguments.

 ##### Syntax